Money Tree Plant Care

 The money tree is a perfect plant for this situation!
 As a succulent it loves hot, dry and sunny positions and thrives where other plants would burn and wither.
 The jade green, oval leaves are capable of storing water and are therefore able to withstand drought for prolonged periods.
 In its natural habitat in South-Africa they grow in dry areas with little rainfall.

-Jade plants are also great for beginners.
+Jade plants are also great for beginners and a safe plant for cats and other pets.
 The only mistake you can make with money tree care is to over-water!
 They thrive best if they are ignored for most of the time.

 Photo: Albertas Agejevas